nbuechler/accommodator/README.md

 The file 'app.js' which is at the root of the project was originated from the hackathon-starter project: https://github.com/sahat/hackathon-starter

 # Future goals
-* Remove authentication/authorization logic in this project, and keep business logic into this project
+* (DONE) Remove authentication/authorization logic in this project, and keep business logic into this project
 * Then, in the other project, use JWT tokens.
 * The main goal is to break this microservice into smaller component service parts
 * Should this go well, it is prudent to consider dockerizing the auth project

 # TODO
 * Refactor - Controllers into more discrete modular sections of code
-* Chore - Plan out server configuration settings
-* Chore - Make sure all servers work together
 * Feat - Build method calls to retrieve previously run analyses

 # Deploy instructions, for node 4.0+ running on AWS